 1. Team Relationships

 The importance of relationships within the workplace is often overlooked by business owners and senior management.
-A team that get along well with each other and communicate effectively will be more productive overall.
+A team that get along well each other and communicate effectively will be more productive overall.
 Negativity within a team creates a hostile work environment which will directly influence how happy your staff are.
 Happy staff will stay with your company, unhappy employees will take their skills and knowledge elsewhere!

 2. Leadership and Management